 Honors thesis lists will appear on the screen arranged by departments.
 Clicking on any of these headings will lead you to the bibliographic records of the honors thesis.

 - Subject – Enter subject or topic using Library of Congress subject headings on the second box .
-In this way, you will get a list not only honors thesis but also books and other library materials related to the subject.
+From the generated list, select an area of interest.

 The honors thesis can be checked out at the circulation desk for a period of three weeks.